Twins Oosterhout

 Twins Oosterhout is baseball and softball club based in Oosterhout, the Netherlands.
 The Twins have played in the Honkbal Hoofdklasse since 2016.
-The team plays its home games at Slotbosse Toren Park.
+The team plays its home games at Sportpark de Slotbosse Toren.

 Former Rakuten Golden Eagles pitcher Keiji Uezono played for the Twins in 2016.
 He went 4-1 with a 1.68 ERA in 59 innings pitched.

-In 2021 the Twins began a exchange program with the Ibaraki Astro Planets of the Baseball Challenge League.
+In 2021, the Twins began a exchange program with the Ibaraki Astro Planets of the Baseball Challenge League.
 Under the program, two Japanese players from the Astro Planets roster are playing with the Twins for the 2021 season.
 In the future the Twins will also be able to send players and/or coaches to the Astro Planets to participate in a full Baseball Challenge League season.

+In 2023, American politician J.D Scholten pitched for the Twins, going 2 –1 with a 4.50 ERA and 31 strikeouts in 26 innings pitched.